-- B-635.1 Notification of chart publications.
-Chart users, distributors and others must be advised when a hydrographic office decides to publish a New Chart (NC), a New Edition (NE) of an existing chart, or to withdraw\cancel an existing chart.
+- B-635.1 Miscellaneous NMs are issued to promulgate important new information of significance to the mariner which is not otherwise presented on charts, eg: - publication or cancellation of new nautical products or new editions of nautical products (see B-635.2); - changes to information incorporated in General/Annual NMs (see B-636); - general national or international maritime information, eg notification of incidents of piracy; - changes to navigation services, eg changed contact details for VTS or pilot services. - B-635.2 Notification of chart publications.
+Chart users, distributors and others must be advised when a hydrographic office decides to publish a New Chart (NC), a New Edition (NE) of an existing chart, or to cancel an existing chart.
 (Technical Resolutions A3.1 & F3.15).
-This should be announced in a publications list in Notices to Mariners, in two stages: - a.
-An advance notification, which should indicate the approximate date of publication and availability (or $\frac{\text{withdrawal-cancellation}}{\text{cancellation}}$ as appropriate).
+This should be announced in a publications list in Notices to Mariners, in two stages:

+a.
+An advance notification, which should indicate the approximate date of publication and availability (or cancellation as appropriate).